SESYNC-ci/vector-analysis-syracuse-lesson/docs/_slides/read.md

 More complicated geometries are usually not stored in CSV files, but they are usually still read as tabular data.
 We will see that the similarity of feature collections to non-spatial tabular data goes quite far; the usual data manipulations done on tabular data work just as well on `sf` objects.
+Here, we read the boundaries of the [Census block groups](https://www.census.gov/programs-surveys/geography/about/glossary.html#par_textimage_4) in the city of Syracuse from a shapefile.
 {:.notes}